School feeding in low-income countries

-School feeding programs have been defined by the World Bank as "targeted social safety nets that provide both educational and health benefits to the most vulnerable children, thereby increasing enrollment rates, reducing absenteeism, and improving food security at the household level".
-Beyond improvements in access to food, school feeding programs also have a positive impact on nutritional status, gender equity, and educational status, each of which contributes to improving overall levels of country and human development.
+The World Bank defines school feeding programs as "targeted social safety nets that provide both educational and health benefits to the most vulnerable children, thereby increasing enrollment rates, reducing absenteeism, and improving food security at the household level."
+In addition to enhancing access to food, these programs positively affect nutritional status, gender equity, and educational outcomes.
+This can contribute to the overall advancement of a country and human development.

-While school meals are provided by the governments of most high and middle-income countries around the globe, the children who may benefit most from school feeding programs are in low-income countries that do not have government-provided school meals.
-School feeding in low-income countries often starts through funding by international organizations such as the United Nations World Food Programme or the World Bank or national governments through programs such as the McGovern-Dole International Food for Education and Child Nutrition Program.
+While school meals are provided by governments of most high and middle-income countries around the globe.
+The children who may benefit the most from school feeding programs are in low-income countries that do not have government-provided school meals.
+School feeding in low-income countries often starts through funding by international organizations such as the United Nations World Food Programme, the World Bank, or national governments through programs such as the McGovern-Dole International Food for Education and Child Nutrition Program.
 However, some governments have first started school-feeding programs and then requested the help of these organizations and programs.
 Additionally, many countries have "graduated" from their dependency on foreign assistance by reshaping their school feeding programs to be country-led and self-supported.

-As of 2020, school feeding programs were found in at least 22 low-income countries and 33 lower middle-income countries.
-However, these programs can have limited reach within each country, and the aggregate school feeding coverage rate (the share of school-age children that receive food through school feeding programs) rises with higher levels of income.
-Across low-income countries, 10% of children benefit from school feeding programs, while this value is 27%, 30%, and 47% across lower middle-income, upper middle-income, and high-income countries, respectively.
-While school feeding programs are prevalent, they can vary widely in their design, implementation, and evaluation.
-Thus, literature reviews and studies often focus on a small number of countries, as it can be challenging to compare or assess programs in different settings.
+As of 2020, school feeding programs were present in at least 22 low-income countries and 33 lower middle-income countries.
+However, these programs often have limited reach within each country, and the overall school feeding coverage rate (the share of school-age children receiving food through these programs) tends to increase with higher income levels.
+In low-income countries, 10% of children benefit from school feeding programs, compared to 27% in lower middle-income countries, 30% in upper middle-income countries, and 47% in high-income countries.
+Although school feeding programs are widespread, they can differ significantly in their design, implementation, and evaluation.
+Consequently, literature reviews and studies frequently focus on a small number of countries, as comparing or assessing programs across different contexts can be challenging.